 Prompt veterinary attention and appropriate treatment is critical.
 The survival rate of foals with R. equi pneumonia is approximately 70 to 90% with appropriate therapy.
 Without therapy (or with inappropriate therapy), the death rate is about 80%.

 To help prevent R. equi pneumonia on farms where the disease is present, foals should be maintained in well-ventilated, dust-free areas, avoiding dirt paddocks and overcrowding.
-Commercially available plasma with antibodies against R. equi should be administered to foals on the first day of life on at-risk premises.
+Commercially available plasma with antibodies against R. equi should be administered to foals within the first few days of life on at-risk premises.
 Foals with pneumonia should be isolated and their manure composted.
 Herd surveillance programs (including periodic physical examinations and blood testing) can be put in place for early detection of sick foals on farms where the disease is present.

 Acute Bronchointerstitial Pneumonia in Foals

-Acute bronchointerstitial pneumonia is a sporadic, rapidly developing disease of foals characterized by severe respiratory distress and high mortality.
+Acute bronchointerstitial pneumonia is a sporadic, rapidly progressive disease of foals characterized by severe respiratory distress and high mortality.
 This sporadic disease has been reported in North America, Australia, and parts of Europe.
 The cause is not clear.
 It is likely that a number of different factors can start a chain of events resulting in severe lung damage and acute respiratory distress.
 Warm weather (temperatures higher than 85°F [29°C]) is a common factor.
 Many foals have a history of receiving antibiotics (particularly erythromycin) at the time signs developed.
 No virus is consistently isolated, and no bacterial agent has been consistently identified in infected foals.